-- Number of CE assessment proceeded to MACE?
-(No. of Initial CE assessments submitted into MACE within the quarter) - 2) How many children in MACE (may be or being exploited)?(No. children that are in the MACE process at the end of the quarter) - 3) How many children were closed off MACE (assessed as not being exploited)?
-(No. of children assessed as not being exploited as the risk has reduced or children we are worried about that may return to MACE in the future and been signed off MACE) - 4) How many children were closed as agencies have been unable to engage?
-(No. of children that have had to be taken out the MACE meeting as agencies are unable to engage so there is no lead worker) - How many re-referrals back into MACE within six months?
-(No. of re-referrals that have come back into MACE within six months after they have been removed/signed off MACE)

-- 6) No. of children assessed as being exploited for over six months and findings?
-(No. of children that were assessed as being exploited for over six months and why) - 7) No. of escalations have been made by MACE chairs and outcome (Escalations that have been completed by the Detective Inspector or Safeguarding MACE chairs following the MACE meeting) - 8) No. of NRM submitted and where they completed as part of a Multi-Agency forum?
-(No. of NRM submitted in the quarter?)
+- 1) Number of CE assessment proceeded to MACE - 2) How many children in MACE (may be or being exploited)? - 3) How many children were closed off MACE (assessed as low) - 4) How many children were closed as agencies have been unable to engage - 5) How many re-referrals back into MACE within six months? - 6) No. of children assessed as high risk for over six months and findings - 7) No. of escalations have been made by MACE chairs and outcome - 8) No. of NRM submitted and where they completed as part of a Multi-Agency forum?